As I walk our Airedale Terrier, Bailey, I especially enjoyed watching my neighbor walk her Miniature Schnauzer.

 I hope if I should become ill due to injury or disease and unable to speak for myself, my family will have the courage to do the right thing for me and my doctors will have the courage to let them.

-I was surprised to learn that a demonstration had been planned against taking Mrs. Munoz off life support.
+I was surprised to learn that some folks planned to demonstrate against taking Mrs. Munoz off life support.
 Would these people sentence her unborn child and her family to a lifetime of pain?
-Would they be willing to pay for her medical support and the probable, almost certain, gargantuan medical bills of her child?
+Would they be willing to pay for her medical support and the probable gargantuan medical bills of her child?

 Love is kind.
 Love does 'the right thing'.
 I wonder, where is their love?